+organizations would have definitions for a pandemic, 1 2 however you want to define a pandemic.
+SARS-CoV-2 is a 3 pandemic, and there are certainly more definitions or clearer definitions for when there is a pandemic and 4 when it's been established than when an infection 5 6 transitions from pandemic to endemic.
 7 How come only some flu years are pandemic and some 0 I don't want you to -- I don't want to rehash 8 aren't? what we did earlier.
 You said something about --9 10 something I didn't, frankly, understand.
 I think 11 something about how the virus has changed.
 That's what 12 I'm trying to get at.
-Is there --

-13 A Yeah.
-So year to year, influenza changes, it mutates, 14 we have different strains.
-It's equivalent to 15 SARS-CoV-2, how we have different variants.
-They're 16 both very -- they're similar viruses; they're RNA 17 viruses; they mutate at approximately the same rate.
+Is there --13 So year to year, influenza changes, it mutates, Α 14 we have different strains.
+It's equivalent to SARS-CoV-2, how we have different variants.
+15 They're both very -- they're similar viruses; they're RNA 16 17 viruses; they mutate at approximately the same rate.
 18 So in influenza, year to year, there's something called antigenic drift, which are minor changes that 19 20 produce the seasonal yearly influenza.
-Every few 21 decades, there's an antigenic shift, so not drift but 22 shift, and that's a major reassortment of a virus, 23 which generally causes more widespread illness, more 24 severe illness, because many people in the population 25 do not have sufficient immunity, and so that's, you 26 know, swine flu 2009 would be kind of the last example
+Every few 21 decades, there's an antigenic shift, so not drift but 22 shift, and that's a major reassortment of a virus, 23 which generally causes more widespread illness, more 24 severe illness, because many people in the population 25 do not have sufficient immunity, and so that's, you know, swine flu 2009 would be kind of the last example 26

-1 The Spanish flu from a hundred years ago is of that.
+- The Spanish flu from a hundred years ago is 1 of that.
 2 another example.
 And there were I think three or so 3 other pandemic influenza years in the 20th century.
-4 When we go from variant to variant in COVID, is that a Ο similar thing, or is that different?
+4 When we go from variant to variant in COVID, is that a similar thing, or is that different?
 5 6 Α So that would be, if you want to make it analogous to 7 influenza, that would be the antigenic drift part of influenza, and so that would be the -- kind of the 8 9 yearly fluctuations, and we'll continue to have that, 10 there'll be a new wave after Omicron, something of a 11 new variant.
-In influenza, we called it the yearly 12 strain.
-And so that's what the analogy would be with 13 influenza.
+In influenza, we called it the yearly 12 And so that's what the analogy would be with 13 influenza.
 The variants are new -- are analogous to 14 influenza antigenic drift.
 And that's what we referred it to, COVID-19 or 15 0 SARS-CoV-2, is one big long event, they don't -- we 16 17 haven't chopped it up; we refer to it as one big long 18 thing, that's -- because there's only drifting not shifting?
-19 20 That's correct. Α 21 Last question I think, if government has a role to 0 22 impose measures to protect the public, do they also 23 have a corresponding role to remove those measures once 24 it's clear that they don't work or cause more harm than 25 qood?
-26 I think any policy decision needs to be based on Α
+19 20 That's correct. Α 21 Last question I think, if government has a role to 0 22 impose measures to protect the public, do they also 23 have a corresponding role to remove those measures once 24 it's clear that they don't work or cause more harm than - 26 A I think any policy decision needs to be based on good?